 Targeted drug delivery

-Eventually, it is intended to attach drug molecules to the quantum dots, which will then be able to deliver the drug just to the cancer cells where it is needed.
+Eventually, it is intended to attach drug15 molecules to the quantum dots, which will then be able to deliver the drug just to the cancer cells where it is needed.
 Current anti-cancer drugs tend to have a range of unpleasant side-effects, because they affect the whole body, not just the cancer.
 The research is still in its early stages – it is hoped that quantum dots should be available to help treat cancer in about ten years.

 Examples of collaboration by scientists